port-labs/port-docs/docs/software-catalog/dashboards/dashboards.md

----
-sidebar_position: 5
----

-# Pie chart
+# Dashboards

-You can create a pie chart illustrating data from Entities in your software catalog divided by categories and Entity properties inside a Specific Entity Page [**Specific Entity Page**](../entity/entity.md#entity-page).
+Port supports multiple visualizations, allowing you to display data from your software catalog in a visual and graphic manner, making it easier to create custom dashboard and make sense of large datasets.

+Continue reading to learn more about our visualization types:

-## Creating visualization
+## Creating visualizations

 - On the top right of the page click on `Add Visualization` button;
-- Select Pie Chart;
+- Select the desired visualization:

 ![Dropdown](../../../static/img/software-catalog/widgets/AddPieChartVisualization.png)